maze-wanderer/maze-wanderer.github.io/TO-DO.md

 - arrows passing directly underneath boulders trip immediately (recursively)
 - prioritisation of boulder triggering remains unclear
 - baby monsters pass through dirt presumably not intended
+- Implement bombs.
+What are they supposed to do?
-- game crashes when big monsters meet bombs
+- game crashes when things meet bombs
+- arrows and boulders pass though small monsters

 ## Style